MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 Images are represented in Windows ML in a tensor format.
 Tensorization is the process of converting an image into a tensor and happens during evaluation.

 Windows ML converts images into 4 dimensional tensors of 32bit floats in the "NCHW tensor format":
-* N is batch size (or number of images) Windows ML supports a batch size N of 1.
+* N is batch size (or number of images).
+Windows ML supports a batch size N of 1.
-* C is channel count (1 for Gray8, 3 for Bgr8)
+* C is channel count (1 for Gray8, 3 for Bgr8).
-* H is height
+* H is height.
 * W is width.

 Each pixel of the image is an 8bit color number that is stored in the range of 0-255 and packed into a 32bit float.